CrowdStrike/falconpy/samples/README.md

 ![Adversary Bust Museum](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/origins-mural.png)

 # Authentication for these Examples
-In order to expedite sample delivery, examples will following one of three standard patterns for defining and providing credentials for API access.
+In order to expedite sample delivery, examples will follow one of three standard patterns for defining and providing credentials for API access.

 | Pattern | Usage detail |
 | :--- | :--- |